John W. Poole Jr., 77, special education teacher

 John W. Poole Jr., a retired special education teacher, died on Monday, Feb.
 3, 2020.
 He was 77.

 He was born on Aug.
-24, 1942 in Philadelphia to the late John and Thelma (Wise) Poole.
-He was educated in the Philadelphia public school system.
-He began his formal schooling at Martha Washington Elementary School followed by his attendance at Mayer Sulzberger Junior High School.
-As a student at West Philadelphia High School, he was coined a Speedboy, where he earned recognition as a three-year Varsity track athlete.
-Poole’s favorite races were the 440 and 880-yard runs.
-He excited track fans with his 440 yard races against his brother from Overbrook High School, the late Wanza Poole.
+24, 1942, in Philadelphia to the late John and Thelma (Wise) Poole.
+He was educated in the Philadelphia public school system, beginning at Martha Washington Elementary School followed by Mayer Sulzberger Junior High School.
+As a student at West Philadelphia High School, he was coined a Speedboy, earning recognition as a three-year varsity track athlete.
+Poole’s favorite races were the 440- and 880-yard runs.
+He excited track fans with his 440-yard races against his brother from Overbrook High School, the late Wanza Poole.

 After graduating from high school, Poole took a year off before continuing his education at Central State University in Wilberforce, Ohio.
-In 1966, he earned his bachelor’s degree in biology.
+In 1966, he earned a bachelor’s degree in biology.

-Following his college graduation, Poole joined the U.S. Army Reserves where he was stationed at Fort Polk in Fort Polk, Louisiana.
-Soon after, Poole’s first union in 1968, he had two children.
-He married Cynthia King of Philadelphia in November 1982 and one son was born to their union.
+Following his college graduation, Poole joined the U.S. Army Reserves and was stationed at Fort Polk in Louisiana.
+He had two children from his first union.
+He married Cynthia King of Philadelphia in 1982 and one son was born to their union.

 A memorial service will be held Feb.
 12 at 11 a.m. at First African Baptist Church, 901 Clifton Ave., Sharon Hill.